hashicorp/katakoda/vault-minikube/intro.md

 Running Vault on [Kubernetes](https://kubernetes.io/) is generally the same as running it anywhere else.
-Kubernetes, as a container orchestration engine, eases some of the operational burdens and [Helm charts](https://helm.sh/docs/topics/charts/) provide the benefit of a refined interface when it comes to deploying Vault in a variety of different modes.
+Kubernetes, as a container orchestration engine, eases some of the operational burden and [Helm charts](https://helm.sh/docs/topics/charts/) provide the benefit of a refined interface when it comes to deploying Vault in a variety of different modes.